Valentin-Molina/ecn-integ-project/src/Motion_Planning/Trapezoidal/README.md

 accelerations.
 These parameters are called vMax1, vMax2, aMax1 and
 aMax2.

+The frequency used for publishing (and computing) the trajectory on /Trajectoire is set to 100Hz by default.
+It can be changed on the source code if necessary.

 ## Installation
 ***
 Download the projet to your user home using the following commands.